Skip to main content

 • “Each run has the potential to be entirely different from the last and offers a ton of replayability.”

-• “Interesting ideas and great visuals and really nice Warhammer 40k touch, but the playthrough is so random it spoils all the fun.
-Sometimes you get lucky and snowball through the entire campaign without issue, sometimes you get bad luck and it's a waste of time.
-Given that the campaign takes about 2 hours, which is the entire game, the whole concept feels somehow untested.
-It would make more sense to let players repeat missions until they get strong enough for the next level.
-This way, you ensure that the random mechanics don't screw the playthrough and allow you to test different things, which would give you replay value where you can try different setups.
-Here, you pick one bad thing and just snowball to oblivion.”
+• “Interesting ideas and great visuals with a nice WH40k touch, but the playthrough is so random it spoils all the fun.
+Sometimes you get lucky and snowball through the entire campaign without issue; sometimes bad luck ruins it and wastes time.
+The campaign takes about 2 hours, which is the entire game, so the concept feels untested.
+It would make more sense to let players repeat missions until strong enough for the next level, ensuring random mechanics don't ruin the playthrough and allowing testing of different setups for replay value.
+Instead, one bad random event can snowball to oblivion.
+For example, stage 3 might give easy enemy ships with abundant resources, while stage 4 might give tough enemies or useless items, sometimes leaving you with an overpowered ship or an impossible setup.”

-• “So summed up, it's a 2-hour long game with very random replay value and zero effort to balance things.”
+• “So summed up, 2-hour long game with very random replay value and zero effort to balance stuff.”

 • atmosphere

-• “The visuals and lore paint a grisly picture of life in that universe, and the music and sound effects add excellent atmosphere.”
+• “The visuals and lore paint a grisly picture of life in that universe, and the music and SFX add excellent atmosphere.”

 • grinding

-• “The unlock system is really, really grindy; to unlock all the ships in the game, you would need to win like 30 times.”
+• “The unlock system is really, really grindy (I mean to unlock all the ships in the game you would need to win like 30 times).”

 • humor

-• “There's something really funny about drowning an enemy ship in summoned demons or when you've got your boarding party equipped to the gills that absolutely slaughter their opposition.”
+• “There's something really funny about drowning an enemy ship in summoned demons or when your boarding party is equipped to the gills and absolutely slaughters their opposition.”

-• “Speaking of encounters, the encounters you get in this game are also varied and often you get to choose pretty fun options, usually very dark humor options I need to add.”
+• “Speaking of encounters, the encounters you get in this game are varied and often give you the option to choose pretty fun, usually very dark humor choices.”

 • optimization